-Plus, it takes minutes to prepare (no waiting for the dough to rise!).
+Plus, this whole wheat pizza dough recipe takes minutes to prepare (no waiting for it to rise!).

 We do take-out on Friday nights and I used to feel deprived.
 The rest of the family gets cheesesteaks, hoagies or pizza but I would refrain because I don’t like to eat refined carbs.
 I finally decided that I would make food on Friday nights that I could just as excited about.

-I started making my own pizza and I definitely don’t feel like I’m missing out!
+I started making my own pizza with whole wheat pizza dough and I definitely don’t feel like I’m missing out!

-With homemade pizza, you can control how it’s made so it’s easy to stay on track with your health goals AND make a fantastic pizza!
+With wheat thin crust pizza, you can control how it’s made so it’s easy to stay on track with your health goals AND make a fantastic pizza!

 pizza on my terms

 I refuse to feel deprived on family take-out night.

 There’s no need because there are delicious, healthy options.

 That is what forkfreedom.com is all about: eating foods that aren’t highly-palatable (addictive) and processed so your blood sugar and insulin don’t spike.
 It’s about nutrient-dense substitutions like those listed below.